junxit/us-congress-bills-117/metadata.md

 - 2022-04-25 — Placed on the Union Calendar, Calendar No. 219.
 - 2022-04-25 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-297, Part I.
 - 2022-04-25 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 117-297, Part I.
+- 2022-04-26 — Considered under suspension of the rules. (consideration: CR H4479-4482)
+- 2022-04-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3525.
+- 2022-04-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-04-26 — Mr. Grijalva moved to suspend the rules and pass the bill, as amended.
+- 2022-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4479-4480)
+- 2022-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4479-4480)